 About one in 400 women are believed to carry BRCA mutations.
 Approximately 55 to 65 percent of women with a BRCA1 mutation and about 45 percent of women with a BRCA2 mutation will develop breast cancer by age 70.
 BRCA mutations also predispose to a variety of other cancers in both men and women, and care should be sought in a multi-disciplinary setting that can address these individual concerns.

 The findings of this study are likely to further brighten for BRCA positive patients.
 On January 12, 2018, the Food and Drug Administration approved the first BRCA mutation-specific drug olaparib.
 This drug was approved for certain patients with a germline (hereditary) mutation in one of the BRCA genes.

 Genetic testing and counseling can be a key component of cancer care and risk management.
 Knowing whether or not you have a BRCA mutation can greatly influence how diseases such as breast cancer or ovarian cancer are treated.

-"At Florida Hospital, we utilize cutting-edge diagnostic capabilities to screen for BRCA and other cancer-causing mutations.
+"At AdventHealth, we utilize cutting-edge diagnostic capabilities to screen for BRCA and other cancer-causing mutations.
 Our multi-disciplinary approach allows us to develop a tailored solution for each patient and to address each patient's needs individually.
 This involves genetic counseling for affected patients and their families, BRCA-specific treatment recommendations and prophylactic measures involving cancer and reconstructive surgeons, gynecologists and medical oncologists," concludes Dr. Dietrich.